 Though the Gulf of Alaska has some of the world’s worst maritime weather, there are often calm waters and spectacular sea kayaking near Anchorage.

 Consider a day trip to Resurrection or Kachemak Bay or plan an overnighter to Prince William Sound to observe whales, otters, sea lions, glaciers and towering peaks.

-To paddle in Resurrection Bay, drive to near the road’s end and rent kayaks from Miller’s Landing, which is conveniently located for an easy paddle out to Caines Head and back.
-You may see mountain goats down by the water as well as marine mammals and spectacular sea arches.
+To paddle in Resurrection Bay, you might drive to near the road’s end and rent kayaks from Miller’s Landing, which is conveniently located for an easy paddle out to Caines Head and back.
+Expect to see marine mammals and spectacular sea arches.

-In Kachemak Bay, pay Mako’s Water Taxi for a 20- minute ride across Kachemak Bay, and paddle around Yukon, Grass and the Herring Islands.
+In Kachemak Bay, Mako’s Water Taxi offers a 20-minute ride across Kachemak Bay.
+From there you can paddle around Yukon, Grass and the Herring Islands.
 Mako’s runs trips all day, so you can head out in the morning, paddle for a few hours and come back in the evening.

 Make sure to check the weather before embarking on any sea kayaking trip, and don’t head out unless the marine forecast calls for calm seas (2 feet or less).
 The marine forecast is easy to find: On weather.gov, simply click on the body of water you plan on visiting.

-Unless you’re aboard a big cruise ship, expect to get wet when you take to Alaska’s waterways.
-That’s OK: There are no better views in the state.
+Note: Unless you’re aboard a big cruise ship, expect to get wet when you take to Alaska’s waterways.